87th Heavy Anti-Aircraft Regiment, Royal Artillery: Mobilisation

 In June 1939, as the international situation worsened, a partial mobilisation of AA Command's TA units was begun in a process known as 'couverture', whereby each unit did a month's tour of duty in rotation to man selected AA gun and searchlight positions.
 On 24 August, ahead of the declaration of war, AA Command was fully mobilised at its war stations.

-30 AA Brigade's units deployed to defend their home areas of Tyneside and Teesside, but they were critically short of equipment, and there were no heavy AA (HAA) guns at all in 7th AA Division.
+30 AA Brigade's units were deployed to defend their home areas of Tyneside and Teesside, but they were critically short of equipment, and there were no heavy AA (HAA) guns at all in 7th AA Division.
 Luckily, the months of Phoney War following mobilisation allowed AA Command to address its equipment shortages.
 Gun Defence Areas (GDAs) with 3-inch or 3.7-inch HAA guns were established around Teesside (including Middlesbrough and Billingham) and Tyneside (including Newcastle) before the Battle of Britain began.

 On 1 June 1940, all RA units equipped with the older 3-inch or newer 3.7-inch guns were designated as Heavy AA (HAA) regiments to distinguish them from the new Light AA (LAA) regiments appearing in the order of battle.

 Battle of Britain and Blitz

 Tyneside, Teesside and Wearside were important strategic targets because of their high concentrations of heavy industry and ports.
 During the early part of the Battle of Britain, German day and night air raids and mine laying began along the East Coast of England, intensifying through June 1940.
-Thereafter the Luftwaffe concentrated on Royal Air Force (RAF) sites in the South of England, with occasional raids on the North East, such as the period 12–15 August.
+Thereafter, the Luftwaffe concentrated on Royal Air Force (RAF) sites in the South of England, with occasional raids on the North East, such as the period 12–15 August.

 On 15 August, in the belief that the defences of NE England had been denuded, Luftflotte 5 attacked across the North Sea from Norway.
 Some 65 Heinkel He 111 bombers of Kampfgeschwader 26 escorted by 35 Messerschmitt Bf 110 Zerstörer fighters of Zerstörergeschwader 76 were picked up on radar and ambushed by fighters of No. 13 Group RAF before they reached the coast.
 Those bombers that succeeded in breaking through were engaged by the guns of the Tees and Tyne GDAs.
 Bombs were widely scattered and only at Sunderland was any major damage inflicted.
 KG 26 lost 8 bombers and 7 fighters for no loss to the RAF, in 'one of the most successful air actions of the war'.

 Thereafter, the bulk of the fighting in the Battle of Britain and the subsequent night Blitz was further south and the mobile AA guns were moved to where they were most needed.
 By the time the Blitz ended in May 1941, 87th HAA Rgt had transferred to 31 (North Midland) AA Bde in 10th AA Division defending the towns of West Yorkshire, though it remained under the operational control of 7 AA Division.